feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

     'var_4': 0.19861346887805775,
     'var_5': 0.1411194164512627}

+#TODO: explain a bit what this value is
 The cut-off value used to split the dataframe is stored in the `cut_off_` attribute:

 .. code:: python